microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 > ### Feature description ###

-- support tool for selection of multiple text values in the editor page
+- support tool for selection of multiple words in the editor page

 > ### Use Case ###

 **As** a user
-**I want** select encompassing text values by drawing a bounding box
+**I want** select encompassing words by drawing a bounding box
-**So** I can easily select multiple text values
+**So** I can easily select multiple words

 > ### Acceptance criteria ###